ClimateImpactLab/carleton_mortality_2022/README.md

 `4_damage_function` - Code for estimating empirical damage functions based upon monetized damages and GMST anomalies.

-`5_scc` - Code (or documentation) outlining the SCC calculation, which relies upon mortality damage functions.

-`data` - Default directory for input data required to generate outputs.

-`output` - Default directory for tables, figures, and other outputs produced by codes in this analysis.
+`5_scc` - Code for applying a CO2 pulse from the FAIR model to global damage functions, and summing damages over time to calculate SCCs.

 For run instructions on each step of the analysis, refer to the README files located within the corresponding directories.